 Children and teens on Medicaid or CHIP will receive it for free.
 There may be programs run through schools that will also be free of charge.
 For adults aged 18 and over, it depends on what state you live in if this treatment is covered under Medicaid.
 But with a little searching, you'll probably be able to find a free fluoride varnish program.
-For more information on access to low-cost dental care, check out our Medicaid and Medicare article.
+For more information on access to low-cost dental care, check out our Medicaid dental insurance article.

 If your child receives private dental care, fluoride treatment may well be included as part of their regular dental checkups.
 If paid for separately, fees start from as little as $23, but of course, costs vary from one dentist to the next.